 Applying for a TVDL

-To apply for a TVDL, visit your nearest Driver Services Facility and:
+To apply for an Illinois TVDL, visit your nearest Driver Services Facility and:

 - Present the same ID documents as required of regular citizens EXCEPT for the Social Security number.

 - Provide a letter from the SSA dated within 90 days of your TVDL application stating you're ineligible for an SSN.